Convergent and Efficient Deep Q Network Algorithm: Background

 \section{Background}

-Reinforcement learning considers a Markov decision process (MDP), where the state $s_t$ of an environment at time step $t$ makes a transition to a next state $s_{t+1}$ conditioned on the action of the agent $a_t$ at time step $t$, producing a reward $r_t$ that depends on the states.
-The process can terminate at terminal states $s_T$, and it can be probabilistic or deterministic.
-The goal is to find a policy $\pi(s)$ to determine all the actions $a_{t+i}\sim\pi(s_{t+i})$ in order to maximizes the return $\sum_{i=0}^{T-t}r_{t+i}$, i.e.~the sum of rewards.
-For convenience, a discounted return $\sum_{i=0}^{T-t}\gamma^i r_{t+i}$ with the discount factor $\gamma<1$ but close to $1$ is often considered instead, so that rewards far into the future are ignored and that the expression is convergent for $T\to\infty$.
-Following a policy $\pi$, the value function is defined as the expected return for a state $s_t$, and the Q function as the expected return for a state-action pair:
+Reinforcement learning involves a Markov decision process (MDP), where the state $s_t$ of an environment at time step $t$ makes a transition to the next state $s_{t+1}$ conditioned on the action of the agent $a_t$ at time $t$, producing a reward $r_t$ depending on the states.
+The process can terminate at terminal states $s_T$, and the transition of states can be either probabilistic or deterministic.
+The goal is to find a policy $\pi(s)$ to determine the actions $a_{t+i}\sim\pi(s_{t+i})$ in order to maximizes the return $\sum_{i=0}^{T-t}r_{t+i}$, i.e., the sum of future rewards.
+In practice, a discounted return $\sum_{i=0}^{T-t}\gamma^i r_{t+i}$ is often used instead, with the discount factor $\gamma<1$ and $\gamma\approx1$, so that the expression is convergent for $T\to\infty$ and that rewards far into the future can be ignored, giving an effective time horizon $\frac{1}{1-\gamma}$.
+The value function is defined as the expected return for a state $s_t$ following a policy $\pi$, and the Q function is defined as the expected return for a state-action pair $(s_t,a_t)$:

-with $a_{t+i}\sim\pi(s_{t+i})$.
-When the Q function is maximized, we say that the policy is optimal and denote the Q function and the policy by $Q^*$ and $\pi^*$.
+with $a_{t+i}\sim\pi(s_{t+i})$ in the evaluation of the expectation.
+When the Q function is maximized by a policy, we say that the policy is optimal and denote the Q function and the policy by $Q^*$ and $\pi^*$, respectively.
 The optimality implies that $Q^*$ satisfies the Bellman equation \citep{ReinforcementLearningTextbook}